International Chamber of Commerce: National Committees

 National committees exist in over 90 countries.
 Where no committee exists, direct membership is possible.

 Finance Committee

 The Finance Committee advises the Executive Board on financial matters, prepares the budget, and monitors revenue and expenditures.

 Dispute resolution services

 ICC offers arbitration, mediation, dispute boards, expert evaluations, and DOCDEX for banking disputes.
 The International Court of Arbitration has handled over 28,000 cases since 1923.

 The ICC Case Connect digital platform, updated in 2025, centralizes case management, e-filing, and payments.

 Fast-track arbitration is available for disputes under US$2 million.
 As of 2024, 461 awards have been issued under the expedited procedure.

 Policy and business practices

 ICC develops policies through commissions and task forces.
 Commissions examine major issues, and officers are appointed in consultation with national committees.
 Task forces undertake time-limited projects.

 Code of Advertising and Marketing Communication Practice

-The ICC Code of Advertising and Marketing Communication Practice sets guidelines for responsible advertising and marketing worldwide.
+The ICC Code of Advertising and Marketing Communication Practicesets guidelines for responsible advertising and marketing worldwide.